ysmood/nokit/readme.md

     task 'sequential', ['clean', 'build'], true, ->
         kit.log 'Run clean and build non-concurrently.'

-    # You can return a promise for an async init.
-    kit.sleep 1000
 ```

 Then you can run it in command line: `no`.
 Just that simple, without task